Spencer Halpin's Moral Kombat: Overview

 Shot entirely in high-definition video, the full-length feature documentary studies the controversial, polarizing subject of the video game controversy through a series of interviews with experts on both sides of the matter – some believing that violent games should be banned, others supporting their protection.

 The film makes extensive use of green screen technology to blend the subject matter being discussed (games, characters, archival news footage) in the background, while keeping the interviewee actively in the shot.

 The trailer was uploaded to YouTube on December 27, 2006 and was met with overwhelming concern and dismay from gamers around the globe who felt it sensationalized the topic and serves as a rhetoric piece for anti-games and anti-gamer activists and political figures.
 The trailer was viewed over 100,000 times in the coming weekend and spurred debate on scores of websites.

 Interviewed in the film are leading politicians, journalists, academics, consumer advocates and special interest group executives, game developers, retailers, trade associations and publishers.
 The interviewees among others, include: Dr. David Walsh, Jack Thompson, Dr. Michael Rich, Lorne Lanning, Greg Fischbach, Dean Takahashi, Jeff Griffiths, John Marmaduke, Pamela Eakes, Andy McNamara, Greg Ballard, Bob McKenzie, American McGee, Hal Halpin (Spencer Halpin's brother), Lt.
 Col. Dave Grossman, Phil O'Neil, Marie Sylla, Ed Williams, Richard Ow, Dr. Henry Jenkins, and Jason Della Rocca.

 Trailer feedback

 The film's objectivity has been debated and challenged heavily since the release of the trailer, with many video responses to it being posted on YouTube.
 Notable among the responses are a series of videos that point out statements made by Jack Thompson, each with a web location leading back to the statement itself.
 Many respondents believe that Thompson's participation in the movie may rob it of its credibility.

 According to Spencer Halpin, the trailer was not targeted at gamers, but rather the "42-year-old women" who were concerned about video game violence issues, but didn't fully understand them.
-Professor Henry Jenkins recently released an online review of the complete film, applauding it as a balanced representation of both sides of the debate.
+Professor Henry Jenkins released an online review of the complete film, applauding it as a balanced representation of both sides of the debate.